cdrcqnts/barefeed/README.md

 ### TODO
 - Export feeds to file for local backup
 - Import feeds from file to restore feeds
-- Feed avatar images
-- Feed Recommendation for keywords
+- (Feed Recommendation for keywords)
+- Actions: Explicit Download and Play
+- Button Tooltips
-- Feed crawling fo given website
+- Feed crawling fo given domain

 #### License
 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/cdrcqnts/barefeed/blob/master/LICENSE) file for details.